 WAIT!
 Who am I trying to kid?
 It’s not peaceful, it’s GAME DAY!

 Testosterone rages through our family room as three high school football-playing sons and one old-timer dad, reliving his college football-playing years, hoot, holler and high-five as their team runs out onto the field.

 Yes, the fire does roar, along with the fans in the family room.
 Yes, smells of comfort food permeate throughout the house, but if you’re looking for a serene environment, look elsewhere for the next four hours because the only question being answered is, “Are you ready for some football?”

-This experience is not to be taken lightly, nor is the food, which stimulates the senses and sets the atmosphere for the evening.
+This experience is not to be taken lightly, nor is the game day food, which stimulates the senses and sets the atmosphere for the evening.

 In Wisconsin, the Packers grace most TVs every Sunday, along with the staples of meat and cheese.
 Yesterday, I shared another iconic Sunday treat, Wisconsin Beer Dip Recipe.
 It’s so good, that even those who don’t drink will love it.

 Do you have any special game day food favorites that you love to share with your family and friends?

 I would love to develop a broader repertoire.
 I’ve been stuck on my favorites for years, and can’t wait to hear in the comments.

 Have a blast your next game day, and make it a time to enjoy family, friends and football.